elunna/nerfhack-changelog/README.md

 ### ARCHEOLOGIST
 * An Archeologist wielding a bullwhip will not fall through trap doors (SLASHEM)
 * Archeologists get bonus when searching (FIQ)
-* Archeologists start out knowing dwarvish mattocks.
+* Archeologists start out knowing dwarvish mattocks and any race can use them.
 * Archeologists always get an extra id when reading scrolls of identify.
 * Archeologists start with an extra scroll and spellbook (SLASHEM).
 * Archeologists sometimes crack their whip at animals, scaring them.
-This usually occurs when hitting a natural 20, but occurs more often the higher whip skill is advanced.
-This inflicts an extra 1d2 damage.
 * Archeologists count as primary spellcasters, so they benefit from spell memory bonuses when casting spells.
-* Archeologists of any race can use dwarvishmattocks.
-* Allow Archeologists to highly enchant fedoras (xnh)
+* Archeologists can highly enchant fedoras (xnh)
 * Add boomerangs, spare tinning kit, grappling hook to Arc home (xnh).

 **Archeologists vs snakes!**
 * Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).